What Is a Quitclaim Deed?

 Where can I get a quitclaim deed form?

-Quitclaim deed forms are typically found in the county clerk's office where the property is located.
+You can typically get a quitclaim deed forms from the county clerk’s office where the property is located.

 Does a quitclaim deed give you ownership?